dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/provisionprereqs.rst

              ip link show

-In the event of a mismatch, edit the file  ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using vi editor.
+In the event of a mismatch, edit the file  ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using vi editor for RHEL/Rocky Linux clusters.

 * When discovering nodes via a mapping file, all target nodes should be set up in PXE mode before running the playbook.